 Code Subject ECTS

-AY532 Accounting for Managers 5
+AY533 Financial Management 5

 MG579 Human Resource Management 5

 MS542 Enterprise Architecture Management 5

 MK510 Process-Driven Marketing 5

 Summer Year 1

 Code Subject ECTS MG587 Applied Project 10

 Students will take two electives in May of Year 1.
 Students will have the option of doing electives at NUI Galway or those on offer in May on the MBA programme at the University of Limerick.